aaronicsubstances/code-augmentor/README.md

    and Code Augmentor should now end its operation successfully without any generated files, indicating that code generator scripts and files in `tempSrc` subdirectory are now in sync.

-#### Concluding Remarks
+1. One can at this stage experiment with the synchronization mechanism by editing augmenting code sections inside `tempSrc` of example project directories with `-sync` suffix, running code-augmentor-app to verify detection of changes, running EFFECT-CHANGES, and rerunning code-augmentor-app to verify synchronization.

-One can at this stage experiment with the synchronization mechanism by editing augmenting code sections inside `tempSrc` of example project directories with `-sync` suffix, running code-augmentor-app to verify detection of changes, running EFFECT-CHANGES, and rerunning code-augmentor-app to verify synchronization.
+## Automated Build Hook Points

 In practice it is desired to automate synchronization mechanism by setting up `code-augmentor-app -f build.xml` to be called just before the following common build steps, whichever is the earliest of compilation, transpilation or runtime initialization.